 When monetizing your newsletter, decide on a schedule for your emails.
 Is it your full-time gig or a side project?
 This influences whether you’ll send a monthly, weekly or daily newsletter (or somewhere in between).

-Having a schedule with the frequency, days and time makes it easier for your email audience to know what to expect—and it keeps you accountable.
+Having a schedule with the frequency, days and time makes it easier for your subscribers to know what to expect—and it keeps you accountable.

 With MailerLite’s time zone feature, you can deliver your newsletter at specific times in the time zone your readers are based in.

-Your pricing depends on what you offer, to whom and how often.
-Most paid subscription services cost somewhere between $2—$15 a month, often with discounts for annual plans.
+Your pricing depends on what you offer, to whom, and how often.
+For example, if your newsletter helps people gain new professional skills then the price tag can be higher.
+But in general, most paid subscription services cost somewhere between $2—$15 a month, often with discounts for annual plans.

-To decide on your price, google competitors and compare your idea to existing paid newsletters in your niche.
+To decide on your price, research competitors and compare your idea to existing paid newsletters in your niche.
 And of course, pick a price you feel comfortable with.

 Higher-end pricing means you need to make your offer very enticing and reliably deliver valuable content.
-Lower-priced email newsletter subscriptions equal a larger audience, but therefore potentially more customer engagement to keep up with.
+Lower-priced email newsletter subscriptions equal a larger audience, but potentially more customer engagement to keep up with (bear that in mind if you’re offering anything like personalized advice for paid subscribers).

 We recommend adding an annual revenue subscription plan, for the simple reason that it creates a recurring annual revenue stream and reduces month-to-month unsubscribes.